A part of our fast facts for Directors series of articles

-In particular, Superannuation Guarantee and Taxation debts are major obligations which can bring directors unstuck.
-Because, up until now, the process to raise concern about unpaid superannuation guarantee payments was lengthy and usually relied on employees raising their concerns, these payments were often missed by businesses when cash flow was tight.
+In particular, Superannuation Guarantee and Taxation debts are major obligations that can bring directors unstuck.
+Because, up until now, the process to raise a concern about unpaid superannuation guarantee payments was lengthy and usually relied on employees raising their concerns, these payments were often missed by businesses when cash flow was tight.

-Following an increase in unpaid super and taxes the government has done a lot of things to ‘crack down’ on these payments not being made – the big one which took effect from 1 April 2019 (for Superannuation Guarantee Obligations since 1 July 2018) is a penalty of up to one year in prison for non-payment of Superannuation Guarantee Payments for employees.
+Following an increase in unpaid super and taxes, the government has done a lot of things to ‘crack down’ on these payments not being made – the big one which took effect from 1 April 2019 (for Superannuation Guarantee Obligations since 1 July 2018) is a penalty of up to one year in prison for non-payment of Superannuation Guarantee Payments for employees.

 This goes hand in hand with a raft of changes for business, including One-Touch Payroll being extended to small business.

 Be careful of your obligations.
-If you are a director of a company, and want to better understand your obligations and potential liability, give us a call.
+If you are a director of a company and want to better understand your obligations and potential liability, give us a call.